MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/fiber_isometric_twitch_with_compliance_disarray/fiber_isometric_twitch_with_compliance_disarray_demo.md

 Simulation Protocol
 -------------------
 The right face of the fiber is displaced 5% over 10 ms to induce a resting tension.
 This displacement is maintained for the duration of the simulation to keep the fiber length fixed.
 A calcium concentration of 1e-7 M is maintained to allow the cross-bridges to reach steady state.
 At t = 300 ms, the myofibrils are activated with a skeletal muscle calcium transient approximation[^1] using the [two-compartment calcium](../../../model_formulations/calcium_models/two_compartment_model/two_compartment_model.md) model.
 Contraction occurs the compliant tissue at either end.
 The contractile parameters are tuned to match twitch stress data from literature[^2].
+In the instruction file, the magnitude of disarray can be set by altering the value of "fiber_randomness", and changing the random seeding "rseed" yields different myofibril distributions.

 Boundary Conditions & Assumptions
 ---------------------------------